 The most popular beach in the area is Pescadero State Beach, just off Highway 1 at Pescadero Creek Road, with its mile-long shoreline, tide pools, and picnic facilities.

-Across the highway are Pescadero Marsh Natural Preserve, a popular spot for bird watchers and other naturalists.
+Across the highway you can find Pescadero Marsh Natural Preserve, a popular spot for bird watchers and other naturalists.

 Pomponio State Beach